Name Printer

 Person Title

-Green, Anne Catharine Votes and proceedings of the lower house of Assembly of the province of Maryland.
-September session, 1770.
-Being the third session of this Assembly
+Green, Anne Catharine Votes and proceedings of the Lower House of Assembly of the province of Maryland.
+May session, 1768.
+Being the first session of this Assembly

 Green, Anne Catharine At a full meeting of the inhabitants of Anne-Arundel County, including the citizens of Annapolis, on Monday the 16th day of January, 1775.
 Charles Carroll, Esq; barrister, chairman.
 Mr. Isaac M'Hard, clerk